 - There are also a lot of options in Soho, and all the chinese food you want in Chinatown

 Where to stay?

-London is a huge and expensive city, so even the simplest hostel wont be cheap and you also have to take into account that the underground/trains are expensive compared to other european cities, in case you find a nice hotel outside the city.
+London is a huge and expensive city, so even the simplest hostel won’t be cheap and you also have to take into account that the underground/trains are expensive compared to other european cities, in case you find a nice hotel outside the city.
 So, with that said, here are the hotels I have stayed in: